How to Reach Würzburg

 The next airports are Frankfurt am Main (FRA) and Nuremberg (NUE).
 Both airports can be reached in less than 90 minutes by train.
 The airports Düsseldorf (DUS), Köln/Bonn (CGN), Munich (MUC), and Frankfurt-Hahn (HHN) are about 2 hours 30 minutes to 3 hours 30 minutes, Memmingen/Munich-West (FFM) 4 hours away.

 The city is connected to three highways (Autobahn): With the A3 and the A7, the main east-west and the main north-south axes pass through Würzburg.
 The A81 starts near Würzburg and leads to Switzerland.

 Getting Around in and Around Würzburg

 In the city itself, there is a dense tram and bus network.
-Many attractions of the city are well within walking distance from the hotel and the site of the summer school.
+Many attractions of the city are well within walking distance from the hotel and the site of the summer module course.
 Reaching out to the region is easy via regional trains, or you could easily rent a bike to get around.

 1This content was partially/fully taken from http://germanpolitics.uni-wuerzburg.de and from SCONE 2017 Summer Module Course with the friendly approval of the organizers.